lyteword/kjv/luke/chapter-9.md

 <sup>17</sup> And they did eat, and were all filled: and there was taken up of fragments that remained to them twelve baskets.

-<sup>18</sup> ¶ And it came to pass, as he was alone praying, his disciples were with him: and he asked them, saying, Whom say the people that I am ?
+<sup>18</sup> ¶ And it came to pass, as he was alone praying, his disciples were with him: and he asked them, saying, Whom say the people that I am?

 <sup>19</sup> They answering said, John the Baptist; but some *say*, Elias; and others *say*, that one of the old prophets is risen again.

-<sup>20</sup> He said unto them, But whom say ye that I am ?
+<sup>20</sup> He said unto them, But whom say ye that I am?
 Peter answering said, The Christ of God.

 <sup>21</sup> And he straitly charged them, and commanded *them* to tell no man that thing;

-<sup>22</sup> Saying, The Son of man must suffer many things , and be rejected of the elders and chief priests and scribes , and be slain , and be raised the third day .
+<sup>22</sup> Saying, The Son of man must suffer many things, and be rejected of the elders and chief priests and scribes, and be slain, and be raised the third day.

-<sup>23</sup> ¶ And he said to *them* all, If any *man* will come after me , let him deny himself , and take up his cross daily , and follow me .
+<sup>23</sup> ¶ And he said to *them* all, If any *man* will come after me, let him deny himself, and take up his cross daily, and follow me.

-<sup>24</sup> For whosoever will save his life shall lose it : but whosoever will lose his life for my sake , the same shall save it .
+<sup>24</sup> For whosoever will save his life shall lose it: but whosoever will lose his life for my sake, the same shall save it.

-<sup>25</sup> For what is a man advantaged , if he gain the whole world , and lose himself , or be cast away ?
+<sup>25</sup> For what is a man advantaged, if he gain the whole world, and lose himself, or be cast away?

-<sup>26</sup> For whosoever shall be ashamed of me and of my words , of him shall the Son of man be ashamed , when he shall come in his own glory , and *in his* Father’s , and of the holy angels .
+<sup>26</sup> For whosoever shall be ashamed of me and of my words, of him shall the Son of man be ashamed, when he shall come in his own glory, and *in his* Father’s, and of the holy angels.

-<sup>27</sup> But I tell you of a truth , there be some standing here , which shall not taste of death , till they see the kingdom of God .
+<sup>27</sup> But I tell you of a truth, there be some standing here, which shall not taste of death, till they see the kingdom of God.

 <sup>28</sup> ¶ And it came to pass about an eight days after these sayings, he took Peter and John and James, and went up into a mountain to pray.